hapax/hapax.github.io/assets/simple-physics.md

 Recall that one mole is $N_A$ particles, where $N_A$ is *Avogadro's constant*, the number of carbon atoms in a $12$ g lump.
 But Avogadro didn't know his own constant!
-His big contribution is something called *Avogadro's law*:
+His big contribution was a related observation called *Avogadro's law*:

 <span style="padding-left: 20px; display:block">
-*Equal volumes of gas, at equal temperature and pressure, contain the same number of molecules.*
+Equal volumes of gas, at equal temperature and pressure, contain the same number of molecules.
 </span>

-This was a prescient insight into the atomic nature of matter, anticipating the ideal gas law 45 years prior.
+This was a prescient insight into the atomic nature of matter, anticipating the ideal gas law by 45 years.
+It clearly contains the seed of the notion of a mole, which is why Perrin named it in Avogadro's honour.

 Determining the number of molecules in a sample of gas is the same as weighing a molecule.
 This turns out to be hard!
-But it is easy to measure the volume of the gas (place it in a container of fixed volume), the pressure (use a barometer), the temperature (a thermometer), and finally, the number of mole (the magic of chemistry).
+But it is easy to measure the volume of the gas (place it in a container of fixed volume), the pressure (use a barometer), the temperature (a thermometer), and the number of mole (chemistry).
-That makes it fairly easy to measure the ideal gas constant $\mathcal{R}$.
+That makes it fairly easy to measure the ideal gas constant
+$\mathcal{R}$.
+But this is simply related to Boltzmann's constant.

 <span style="padding-left: 20px; display:block">
 (a) By equating the two different forms of the ideal gas law, deduce that $N_A = \mathcal{R}/k_B$.
 </span>

-Our goal is going to be to weigh atoms and molecules.
-If we know the molar mass, all we need to do is divide by $N_A$!
+To weigh atoms and molecules, all we need to do is divide the molar mass by $N_A$.
-Perrin and Einstein gave the first modern estimates of Avogadro's number using Brownian motion, so we will follow in their footsteps.
+Perrin and Einstein gave the first modern estimates of Avogadro's number using Brownian motion, and we will follow in random footsteps (ahem).

 <span style="padding-left: 20px; display:block">
 (b) Suppose a spherical particle jiggles a distance $d$ in time $t$